rapidez/checkout-theme/README.md

 # Checkout theme - In development...

-An checkout theme including the checkout, cart and accounts views.
+A checkout theme including the checkout, cart and accounts views.

 Screenshots...